Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-03.md

 ## Creating Cards

-The ideas of a "Card" in web design is a box with information.
-Usually this box has something to delineate it from the area around it.
+The idea of a "Card" in web design is a box with information.
+Usually, this box has something to delineate it from the area around it.
 This might be a border or a shadow.

 A card often contains text content and might also contain an image.

-A card presents one complete idea.
-OYu could think of this like a paragraph.
+A card presents one complete idea. you could think of this as a paragraph.
 Examples might be a product, a personal profile, a reminder, a review, a single post or comment.

 Card example: